Community Partners Conference Aug 21, 2025

 Are you a service provider dedicated to helping others, but sometimes find yourself asking, "Why are we going to talk about trauma?
 Why is it important?"

-We invite you to shift that question to: "What do you know about trauma and its effects on the human population?"
+We invite you to shift that question to: "What do I know about trauma and its effects on the human population?"

 The reality is profound: